vippsas/vipps-woocommerce/readme.txt

 == Frequently Asked Questions ==

 = In which countries can I use Vipps/MobilePay? =
-Vipps is currently only available in Norway (77 % user adoption in 2022) MobilePay is currently only available in Denmark and Finland (75 % and 36 % user adoption in 2022, respectively).
+Vipps is currently only available in Norway (77 % user adoption in 2022) and Sweden.
+MobilePay is currently only available in Denmark and Finland (75 % and 36 % user adoption in 2022, respectively).

 = How can I get help if I have any issues? =